 Disneyland Park, the original part of the complex, consists of five "lands": Main Street U.S.A., Frontierland, Adventureland, Fantasyland, and Discoveryland.
 The central theme of each is relentlessly echoed in everything from attractions to restaurant menus to souvenirs.
 The park is circled by a railroad, which stops three times along the perimeter.
 Main Street U.S.A. goes under the railroad and past shops and restaurants toward the main plaza; Disney parades are held here every afternoon and, during holiday periods, every evening.

 Walt Disney Studios opened next to the Disneyland Park in 2002.
 It's divided into four "production zones."
-Beneath imposing entrance gates and a 100-foot water tower inspired by the one erected in 1939 at Disney Studios in Burbank, California, Front Lot contains shops, a restaurant, and a studio recreating the atmosphere of Sunset Boulevard.
+Beneath imposing entrance gates and a 100-foot water tower inspired by the one erected in 1939 at Disney Studios in Burbank, California, Front Lot contains shops, a restaurant, and a studio re-creating the atmosphere of Sunset Boulevard.
 In Animation Courtyard, Disney artists demonstrate the various phases of character animation; Animagique brings to life scenes from Pinocchio and The Lion King, while the Genie from Aladdin pilots Flying Carpets over Agrabah.
 Production Courtyard hosts the Walt Disney Television Studios; Cinémagique, a special-effects tribute to U.S. and European cinema; and a behind-the-scenes Studio Tram tour of location sites, movie props, studio interiors, and costumes, ending with a visit to Catastrophe Canyon in the heart of a film shoot.
 Back Lot majors in stunts.
 At Armageddon Special Effects you can confront a flaming meteor shower aboard the Mir space station, then complete your visit at the giant outdoor arena with a Stunt Show Spectacular involving cars, motorbikes, and Jet Skis.
-The newest addition to Walt Disney Studios opens in the summer of 2014.
+La Place de Rémy, the newest addition to Walt Disney Studios, opened in 2014.
 Appropriately, it’s a mini-land—complete with ride and restaurant—themed around the Paris-based Pixar flick Ratatouille.

 Marne-la-Vallée, 77777, France